Barangay 76, Caloocan: Geography

 Barangay 76 is located in South Caloocan, particularly at its Grace Park West area.
 It is part of Zone 7.
 It is bounded by Samson Road and Barangays 77 and 78 in University Hills to the north, Rizal Avenue and Barangays 86 and 88 in Grace Park East to the east, and Barangay 75 in Grace Park West to the west, and Barangay 72 in Grace Park West to the south.
 It also occupies the southwestern portion of the Monumento Circle, where the Bonifacio Monument is situated.

 Demography

-According to the 2024 census, Barangay 76 has a population of just 0 making it the smallest barangay in Metro Manila in terms of population.
+According to the 2024 census, Barangay 76 has a population of just 0, making it the smallest barangay in Metro Manila in terms of population.
 It succeeded Barangay 72, which had recorded zero residents in the 2015 census but saw an increase to 46 residents in 2020, earning this distinction.
-Both residents work for a nearby bus company, one as a conductor and the other as a driver; however, they are registered voters outside Metro Manila.
 Since 1990, the barangay's population was recorded to be on downward trend as the informal settlement that used to be in the barangay was being replaced by a predominantly commercial area.